 On June 15, 2021, the Company announced the acquisition of a 50% interest in the Dominion Creek Property, located 43 km northeast of the Town of Wells and about 110 kilometers east-southeast of Prince George from High Range Exploration Ltd ("High Range").
-Pursuant to the terms of a Mineral Property Purchase Agreement (the "Mineral Property Purchase Agreement") between the Company and High Range, the Company paid \$150,000 for the 50% acquisition of the Dominion Creek Property consisting of 8 continuous mineral claims totalling 1,040 hectares plus \$75,000 for High Range to commence work on a 10,000-tonne bulk sample permit application.
+Pursuant to the terms of a Mineral Property Purchase Agreement") between the Company and High Range, the Company paid \$150,000 for the 50% acquisition of the Dominion Creek Property consisting of 8 continuous mineral claims totalling 1,040 hectares plus \$75,000 for High Range to commence work and to submit a 10,000-tonne bulk sample permit application.

 On October 24, 2021, the Company executed a Mining and Milling Profit Share Agreement with High Range for mill feed to be delivered and processed at the Merritt Mill.
+The company's combined 50% ownership and terms under the Mining and Milling Profit Share Agreement provide it a 75% economic benefit of Dominion Creek.

-High Range is currently preparing a 10,000-tonne bulk sample permit application for the Dominion Creek gold project.
-Upon High Range receiving the permit, the Company will within 30 days commence incremental funding of \$450,000 plus all costs to produce and ship 3,000 tonnes of mill feed to Merritt Mill for processing into concentrate.
+Upon High Range receiving the permit, the Company would, within 30 days, commence incremental funding of \$450,000 plus all costs to produce and ship 3,000 tonnes of mill feed to Merritt Mill for processing into concentrate.
 The \$450,000 plus the \$75,000 previously advanced as part of the Mineral Property Purchase Agreement shall be reimbursed from the distribution proceeds of the sale of concentrates.